Jason Forrest: Nightshifters

 In 2008, Forrest began a new label that focused exclusively on club-friendly music called Nightshifters together with New York City Dj Jubilee.
 The label works mainly with a small group of musicians including AC Slater, Hostage, Rob Threezy, Proper Villains, Jubilee, Rampage, and Forrest himself as Dj Donna Summer.

 The label releases "EP" length releases of usually 4 original tracks and 2-4 remixes per release.
 To date (Nov 2009) the label has released 9 mp3-only releases, 3 Dj mixes, and a T-shirt.
 Remixers have included Jokers Of The Scene, Mikix the Cat, Angel Alanis, Scott Cooper, Luna-C, Grahmzilla, DreSkull, and Blatta & Inesha.

 Forrest currently makes all of the design work for Nightshifters.

 Advanced D&D

 Forrest was also the host of "Advanced D&D With Donna Summer" on independent freeform radio station WFMU, where he continued to use the name Donna Summer after dropping it in relation to his own recordings.
-The show is still archived on the main WFMU website above.
+The show is archived on the WFMU website.

 Forrest says, "The show was primarily focused on unreleased new musicians.
 I tried to play as much CDR stuff as possible, and figure about 80% of each show was completely unreleased."
 On his own web-forum he has maintained that he would like to continue with the show again in the future.